CoderReloaded/Market/README.md

 # Market

-This example Serverless Functions using the [Python Runtime]
+Serverless Functions using the [Python Runtime]